Dual curvature measures for log-concave functions: Log-concave functions and their total variation

 Note now that

-Therefore, we may use dominated convergence theorem to justify the exchange of limit and integration. \end{proof}
+Therefore, we may use the dominated convergence theorem to justify the exchange of limit and integration. \end{proof}

-By Step 2 and Step 3, we have
+By Step 1 and Step 2, we have

-Note that it is included in the proof of Steps 1 and 2 that the right-hand-side is finite. \end{proof}
+Note that it is included in Steps 1 and 2 that the right-hand side is finite. \end{proof}

-We first show the validity of Theorem \ref{theorem intro 1} in the special case that $g$ is a constant multiple of a characteristic function. \begin{theorem} Let $f\in \Lc(\rn)$ with non-zero finite $\L^1$ norm and $L\in \mathcal{K}^n$.
+We first show the validity of Theorem \ref{theorem intro 1} in the special case that $g$ is a constant multiple of a characteristic function. \begin{theorem} Let $q>0$, $f\in \Lc(\rn)$ with non-zero finite $\L^1$ norm and $L$ be a compact convex subset of $\rn$ with $o\in L$.
 Assume $f$ achieves its maximum at $o$ and

 for some $0<\alpha<1$.

 Let $g=c1_L=e^{-\psi}$ for some $c>0$.
 Then,